 Disease-modifying antirheumatic drugs (DMARDs)

 About two thirds of people improve overall, and complete remissions are becoming more common.
 The progression of arthritis usually slows, but pain may remain.
-People should be made fully aware of the risks of DMARDs and monitored carefully for evidence of toxicity.
+People should be fully aware of the risks of DMARDs and monitored carefully for evidence of toxicity.

 Combinations of DMARDs may be more effective than single drugs.
 For example, hydroxychloroquine, sulfasalazine, and methotrexate together are more effective than methotrexate alone or the other two together.
 Also, combining biologic agents with a DMARD is often more effective than using a single drug or certain combinations of DMARDs.
 For example, methotrexate can be combined with a TNF inhibitor.

 Hydroxychloroquine is given daily by mouth.
 Side effects, which are usually mild, include rashes, muscle aches, and eye problems.
 However, some eye problems can be permanent, so people taking hydroxychloroquine must have their eyes checked by an ophthalmologist before treatment begins and every 12 months during treatment.
-If the drug has not helped after 9 months, it is discontinued.
+If the medication has not helped after 9 months, it is discontinued.
 Otherwise, hydroxychloroquine can be continued as long as necessary.

-Leflunomide is taken daily by mouth and has benefits that are similar to those of methotrexate but it is less likely to cause suppression of blood cell production in the bone marrow, abnormal liver function, or inflammation of the lungs (pneumonitis).
+Leflunomide is taken daily by mouth and has benefits that are similar to those of methotrexate but it is less likely to cause suppression of blood cell production in the bone marrow, abnormal liver tests, or inflammation of the lungs (pneumonitis).
 It can be given at the same time as methotrexate.
 The major side effects are rashes, liver dysfunction, hair loss, diarrhea, and rarely nerve damage (neuropathy).

 When beginning treatment for severe symptoms (until a DMARD has taken effect)